facephi/sdk-mobile-documentation/docs/ios/NFC_Component.md

 ## 3. Start new operation

-When you want to perform a certain operation, to generate the associated information correctly on the platform, the **newOperation** command must be previously executed.
+When you want to perform a certain operation, in order to generate the associated information correctly in the associated information correctly in the platform, the **newOperation** command the **newOperation** command must be executed beforehand.

-This command must have been run **prior to launching the component**.
+This command must be executed **always**.
+To learn more about how to to start a new operation, it is recommended to consult the documentation of **Core Component** documentation, which details and explains this process. process.

-To learn more about how to start a new operation, it is recommended to consult the documentation for [1.5.X][ES] ***<a href="Mobile_SDK" data-linked-resource-id="2605678593" data-linked-resource-version="15" data-linked-resource-type="page">iOS Mobile SDK</a>*** , which details and explains what this process consists of.
+To learn more about how to start a new operation, it is recommended to consult the documentation of [1.5.X][EN] ***<a href="Mobile_SDK" data-linked-resource-id="2605678593" data-linked-resource-version="15" data-linked-resource-type="page">iOS Mobile SDK</a>***, which details and explains what this process consists of.

 ---